open-s4c/vatomic/README.md

 the moment, we have completed the verification of ARMv8 64-bits with and without LSE instructions, and RISC-V using compiler builtins.

+The C implementation is C99-compatible: the build system enforces `-std=c99` with compiler extensions disabled, so every shipped header and test builds cleanly in that dialect out of the box.
+The C++ bindings and tests are likewise compiled as C++11 (no compiler extensions), which we exercise in the same comprehensive build.

 This project is a spinoff of the VSync project and a key component in [libvsync][].
 Refer to our ASPLOS'21 [publication][paper] describing part of the research effort put into this library.